-Net cash provided by financing activities for the year ended December 31, 2010 was \$1,000,000, as compared to \$49,500 net cash provided by financing activities for the year ended December 31, 2009.
-The increase of net cash provided by financing activities was attributable to the issuance of a Senior Convertible Note with a principal balance of \$1,000,000 issued in exchange for cash of the same amount during April of 2010.
+Net cash provided by financing activities for the year ended December 31, 2011 was \$145,858, as compared to \$1,000,000 net cash provided by financing activities for the year ended December 31, 2010.
+The decrease of net cash provided by financing activities was attributable to the issuance of a Senior Convertible Note with a principal balance of \$1,000,000 issued in exchange for cash of the same amount during April of 2010.
+During the year ended December 31, 2011, the Company received \$100,000 for the sale of preferred stock and \$300,000 was advanced to the Company pursuant to the Line of Credit Agreement with DermaStar.
+The Company made payments to DermaStar for advances and expenses paid by DermaStar on behalf of the Company totaling \$254,142 during the year ended December 31, 2011.

 We have limited funds to support our operations.
 We have prepared our consolidated financial statements in this Form 10-K on a going-concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 Our continuation as a going concern is dependent on our ability to obtain additional financing to fund the continued operation of our business model for a long enough period to achieve profitable operations.
 We expect that we will need to raise an additional \$6 million in funds to operate and execute our business plan during the 2012 fiscal year.
-In order to conduct the second Phase 3 trial and the other routine supportive safety studies that are required in order to obtain regulatory approval to market Ketotransdel[®], we will need to secure additional funds.
-We intend to seek additional financing to fund the clinical requirements for Ketotransdel[®] as well as to continue our cosmetic program and to explore co-development opportunities.
-If adequate financing is not available, we will not be able to meet the FDA's requirements to obtain regulatory approval to market Ketotransdel[®].
+In order to conduct the additional Phase 3 trials and other routine supportive safety studies that are required in order to obtain regulatory approval to market Ketotransdel®, we will need to secure additional funds.
+We intend to seek additional financing to fund the clinical and regulatory requirements for Ketotransdel® and potentially as to continue our cosmetic development program as wells as exploring other co-development opportunities.
+If adequate financing is not available, we will not be able to meet the FDA's requirements to obtain regulatory approval to market Ketotransdel®.